System Administration

 Organization Context Switching

 Navigate between different client organizations using the Change Company function to switch your working context.
-This enables administrators to manage multiple organizations while maintaining proper data isolation and access controls.
+This enables administrators to manage multiple organizations while maintaining data isolation and access controls.

 Phishing Club - Switch companies

-Organization switching interface for multi-tenant navigation
+Organization switching interface

 Phishing Club - Change company

-Organization selection dialog for context switching
+Organization selection dialog

 Phishing Club - Current company

-Current organization context indicator in navigation interface
+Current organization context indicator

 Global System Settings